modelhub-ai/modelhub-engine/docs/source/contribute.md

 1.  `git clone https://github.com/modelhub-ai/modelhub.git` (or update if you cloned already).
     <br/><br/>

 2. Add your model to the model index list _models.json_.
+If your model needs a GPU to run, add `"gpu" : true` to the parameters for your model.
+This tells the start script to run the model with GPU acceleration.
     <br/><br/>

 3. Send us a pull request.